BuiHoangTu/Ielts-revision/speaking2/topics-sorted.md

 5. And explain why it makes you feel happy

 ## Events

+### Describe a time when you helped someone (you worked or studied with)

+Who you helped
+Why you helped him/her
+How you helped him/her
+And explain how you felt about the experience

 ### 32. Describe an occasion when you used a map